VarunSampath23/VarunSampath23.github.io/_news/announcement_6.md

 related_posts: false
 ---

 Exciting News!
-I have been awarded a 100,000 DKK research visit grant from The Werner and Parthum Foundation.
+I have been awarded a 100,000 DKK travel grant from The Grethe and Werner Parthum Foundation.
 I am sincerely grateful for their generous support and look forward to the opportunities this research visit will bring.
 Stay tuned for more exciting research updates are coming soon!